-1 INTERNATIONAL AGREEMENTS The EU and global recognition of reports and certificates The activities performed by European accreditation bodies are recognised both within the EU and worldwide through their signatory status to the EA Multilateral Agreement (EA MLA).
-The EA MLA covers testing and medical examinations, calibration, certification of management systems, products and persons, inspection and verification.
+INTERNATIONAL AGREEMENTS The EU and global recognition of reports and certificates The activities performed by European accreditation bodies are recognised both within the EU and worldwide through their signatory status to the EA Multilateral Agreement (EA MLA).
+The EA MLA covers testing and medical examinations, calibration, certification of management systems, certification products, processes and services, certification of persons, inspection, validation and verification, reference material production and proficiency testing.
 The EA MLA is an agreement signed between EA-member accreditation bodies to recognise and accept the equivalence of their accreditation systems.
-Thus it provides equal reliability of the certificates and reports issued by the organisations which EA NABs accredit.
+Thus it provides equal reliability of the certificates and reports issued by the organisations which EA National Accreditation Bodies accredit.
 This eliminates the need for suppliers of products or services to look for accredited certification / inspection / testing providers in each European country where they sell their products or services.
-National accreditation bodies are granted the MLA signatory status only after a stringent peer evaluation, of their operations to check their compliance with the internationally agreed standard for accreditation bodies, ISO/IEC 17011, and the specific requirements of Regulation (EC) 765/2008.
-Peer-evaluations are carried out on a regular basis by experienced staff from other national accreditation bodies.
-The process is observed by representatives from the European Commission, national authorities and other stakeholders in the business area.
+National Accreditation Bodies are granted the MLA signatory status only after a stringent peer evaluation, of their operations to check their compliance with the internationally agreed standard for accreditation bodies, ISO/IEC 17011, and the specific requirements of Regulation (EC) No 765/2008.
+Peer evaluations are carried out on a regular basis by experienced staff from other National Accreditation Bodies.
+The process is observed by representatives from the European Commission, national authorities and other stakeholders.
 The EA MLA is recognised at the international level by the International Accreditation Forum (IAF) and the International Laboratory Accreditation Cooperation (ILAC).
-It means that EA MLA signatories benefit from global recognition through the IAF and ILAC mutual agreements and their consequent ILAC/IAF MRA/MLA marks.
-What benefits for the public and private sectors?
+It means that EA MLA signatories can use the IAF MLA and ILAC MRA marks and benefit from global recognition through the IAF and ILAC mutual agreements.